Buy me a CoffeeFree PDF

 Master essential Danish healthcare phrases with our comprehensive SOSU Survival Guide.
 Designed specifically for international nurses and SOSU assistants in Denmark, this guide covers everything from patient admission and vital signs to pain assessment (VAS scale) and wound care.
 Includes interactive audio for pronunciation and a full video walkthrough to help you communicate with confidence on the ward.

-What This Guide Covers
+What You Will Learn from This Guide

 Quick Navigation